 Repiping is the process of replacing your older, rusty pipes with new ones that will help the pressure and quality of the water in your home.
 Many older Tucson homes were built using galvanized pipes that can corrode after many years or sooner with small slab leaks undetected.

 The size of your home will affect the cost of piping because the larger the home, the more piping that will need to be installed.
-This also includes the amount of sinks, showers, bathtubs, toilets or anything that will need pipes that are in your home.
+This also includes the number of sinks, showers, bathtubs, toilets, or anything that will need pipes that are in your home.
 Having a lot of appliances to set up will raise the pipe installation costs.

-Another factor for the cost of piping is the amount of stories in your home.
-The higher that the plumber needs to work, then the higher the pipe installation costs.
+Another factor for the cost of piping is the number of stories in your home.
+The higher the plumber needs to work, then the higher the pipe installation costs.
 This will affect the labor costs to get piping up in the top parts of your home.